blekenbleu/blekenbleu.github.io/GitHubWSL.md

 $ ruby --version
 ruby 2.5.1p57 (2018-03-29 revision 63029) [x86_64-linux-gnu]
 ```
-Bogged down, with a long delay before any response, at:
+This bogged down, with a long delay before any response, at:
 ```
 $ sudo gem install bundler
 ERROR:  Could not find a valid gem 'bundler' (>= 0), here is why: